andrewshumway/fusion-ext/getPut/README.md

 Utilities for getting or putting a 4.x Fusion App or a set of objects in Fusion 3.x which share a common name prefix.

+# DEPRECATED -- no longer in active development
+The getPut portion of this repo has been moved to https://github.com/andrewshumway/Fusion_getPut The JavaScript examples may still be useful for reference but are no longer in use.

 This set of utilities can be used to import and export, tier migration, or backup.
 Other utilities for renaming projects and performing rudimentary search/replace operations are also included.